~ We currently serve 1,000 Choice Pantry clients and about 100 students through the FEEDING OUR FUTURE initiative

 Community contributors and supporters of the came together for the “Blessing Of The Food” on January 11, 2012 shortly before the doors were opened to the public for the first time.

 Renaming the Pantry to reflect COMMUNITY indicates our commitment to serve not only those living in the Canal Winchester School District but also those living in Lithopolis, Carroll and underserved rural areas of Fairfield County.
 For those in need, the Pantry operates on an appointment basis only by calling the COMMUNITY Food Pantry at 614-834-4700.
-Guidelines are available CLICK HERE.
-Appointments are available on Monday, Wednesday and Friday from 1:00pm – 3:00pm, except for the 2nd and 4th Wednesday when the Pantry is open from 4:00pm – 6:00pm.
+Guidelines are available (Click HERE).
+Appointments are available each Monday, Tuesday and Wednesday from 1:00 – 3:00pm, except for the 2nd and 4th Wednesday when the Pantry is open from 4:00pm – 6:00pm.
 Clients are allowed to use the Pantry twice each month and receive five days of food for each documented member of their household.
 While the Pantry works in cooperation with the Mid-Ohio Food Bank, financial contributions and donations of food and household items are always needed.
 Financial donations can be made to Canal Winchester Human Services, 80 Covenant Way, Canal Winchester, OH 43110 or click (HERE) to donate online.
 Food and household donations will continue to be collected at David’s United Church of Christ (80 West Columbus Street) and at the Community Center (22 South Trine).
 Food and household donations can be dropped off at the COMMUNITY Food Pantry (80 Covenant Way) at any time.
 A collection box is available at the back door, located underneath the Food Pantry sign.
 Donations can also be dropped at the Community Center (22 South Trine Street) or at most of the churches located in Canal Winchester and Lithopolis.

-For more information or to discuss how you can help support the Pantry, please call the Pantry at 834-4700 or Human Services at 834-3888.
+For more information or to discuss how you can help support the Pantry, please call the Pantry at 614-834-4700 or Human Services at 614-834-3888.

 OUTREACH OF THE COMMUNITY FOOD PANTRY